GraphFusion/GraphFusion-NMN/README.md

 ### License

-GraphFusion is licensed under the MIT License.
+GraphFusion is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.